gsoules/MkDocs/digital-archive/docs/administrator/zoomable-images.md

     You must be able to upload files to your Digital Archive webserver to perform these steps.

 ## Create tiles
-1. Choose the high resolution file to be made zoomable.
+-   Choose the high resolution file to be made zoomable.
     Use a TIF image if available instead of a JPEG image.

-1. Copy the high resolution image to a temporary location such as a folder on your desktop.
-    Do not use a Dropbox folder because doing so will cause Dropbox to start syncing the generated tiles to the Dropbox cloud.
+-   Copy the high resolution image to a temporary location such as a folder on your desktop Do not use a Dropbox folder because doing so will cause Dropbox to start syncing the generated tiles to the Dropbox cloud.

-1. Run the `Zoomify Unlimited Converter.exe` program which is located in the `Digital Archive SWHPL\Zoomify` Dropbox folder.
+-   Run the `Zoomify Unlimited Converter.exe` program which is located in the

-1. Choose these options:
+    `Digital Archive SWHPL\Zoomify` Dropbox folder
+-   Set:

-    -	Set Output Path to `Same as input file`
+    -	**Output Path**: `Same as input file`

-    -	Set Output Format to `Zoomify folders`
+    -	**Output Format**: `Zoomify folders`

-    -	Leave  JPEG Compression Quality setting at `80`
+    -	**JPEG Compression Quality**: `80`

-    -	Leave the Compression Format setting at `JPEG Tile Compression`
+    -	**Compression Format**: `JPEG Tile Compression`

-1. Drag the high resolution file from the item’s Dropbox folder onto the converter (or choose `Open` from the converter’s menu).
+-   Drag the high resolution file from the item’s Dropbox folder onto the converter (or choose `Open` from the converter’s menu)

-1. The conversion begins automatically and typically takes only a few seconds.
+-   The conversion begins automatically and typically takes only a few seconds

-1. The generated tiles folder will appear in the folder containing the high resolution image.
-    The tiles folder name will be the same as the name of the image.
+-   The generated tiles folder will appear in the folder containing the high resolution image The tiles folder name will be the same as the name of the image

 ## Upload tiles to the Server
-1. Rename the newly created tiles folder to the item’s Identifier number.
+-   Rename the newly created tiles folder to the item’s Identifier number

-1. Transfer the entire output folder to the server.
+-   Transfer the entire output folder to the server.
 See [upload methods](#upload-methods) below to learn how.

-1. Delete the temporary folder you created earlier since you no longer need any of those files.
+-   Delete the temporary folder you created earlier since you no longer need those files

-1. Go to the item in the Digital Archive and verify that the image is zoomable.
+-   View the item in the Digital Archive and verify that the image is zoomable.

     !!!
 Note "Important"
         In order for a zoomable image to display, the item must already have a JPEG image attached to it.